 Final Words on How to Go from Varadero to Trinidad

 Visiting Trinidad from Varadero is an easy trip to take.
-If you’re planning on taking the bus, then you will need to make sure you can travel on the days that the bus is running.
 Perhaps the easiest way, especially if you want to maximize your time is to take a day trip and also get to see Santa Clara (our guide is here) and Cienfuegos too (our guide to Cienfuegos is here).

 Cuba’s Best is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.